Secondary teachers: how can you increase classroom library engagement? You can change student reading habits with an engaged classroom library.

 I returned to teaching in 2015.
 For six years, I had worked part-time and blogged.
 When I left my full-time job in 2009, I was burned.
 I thought I’d become a writer for a living.
+At no point was I considering student reading habits!
 I could not imagine returning to the classroom.

 I love writing, and I love writing about what I’m reading.
 As I stayed home with three young children, I immersed myself in parenting books which largely dealt with early literacy.
 (Basically, I returned to reading educational books, lol.)
 Reading about reading led me to falling in love with teaching again.

 This story is to show you that when I returned to teaching, I was pumped to share reading with my high school students.
+Even though I couldn’t articulate the point, a shift occurred to thinking of student reading habits.
 I chose young adult books and read as many as I could.
 Research and statistics were fresh in my head.
 I packed books into my room, ready to go.

 Not much happened.
 First Chapter Friday worked, but students didn’t engage with the books as I had hoped.
 So, I had all of these books, wonderful students. . .
 I started experimenting.
 To figure out my engagement problem, I moved to intentional activities.